 The bottom line is, applications are constantly changing, which means security is too.
 Kubernetes mitigates the severity of attacks by giving you the ability to optimize security settings in accordance with best practices.
 This means the biggest security mistake you can make is not following them!

 Fairwinds Insights, our security and governance platform, can help.
 It automates security at scale, integrates shift left policies and reduces risk to empower innovation.
-To learn more about these best practices, read our comprehensive white paper on the subject or contact us for a demo.
+It’s available for free!
+Get it here.
+To learn more about these best practices, read our comprehensive white paper on the subject.